lunitaire/lunitaire/README.md

  My name is Atrian.
 I am a developer, designer, and artist.

  My college degree is in computer graphics.
 I worked in design before pivoting to working in the tech industry.
+I have taken on many roles over the years, including multiple engineering titles.
+My most recent title was software engineer before I switched to working for myself.

+ Working for myself means I do a bit of everything, but my favorite tasks revolve around code, design, and the combination of the two.
 ```